DarrenCoppinger/milestone-project-4/README.md

 1. The user loads the site and is directed to the index.html page.
 The user sees the instructions on the page and the click the register button.
 2. The user submits a completed registration form is redirected to the home page where there is a success message of "You have successfully registered" underneath the navbar.
 3. On the home page the user sees the buttons have now changed to "Booking" and "Drinks".
 Additionally, the navbar has changed from "Home", "Register" and "Login" to "Home", "Booking", "Drinks", "Logout" and "Cart".
 The user clicks the "Booking" button on either the page or the navbar.
-4. The user see the floor plan on the left of the "Booking" page showing the layout of the bar.
+4. The user sees the floor plan on the left of the "Booking" page showing the layout of the bar.
 5. The user fills out the form choosing a Seat Type option (Bar Stool, Window Seat, Booth or Table), Phone number, date, Booking Start Time and Booking End Time.
 These field can generate the following types of validation errors:
-    - If the user doesn't enter a valid phone number they get the message "Enter a valid phone number (e.g. +353861234567)"
+    - If the user doesn't enter a valid phone number, they get the message "Enter a valid phone number (e.g. +353861234567)"
-    - If the user chooses a date that has already past they get the message "Invalid date - selected date passed"
+    - If the user chooses a date that has already past, they get the message "Invalid date - selected date passed"
-    - If the user choose a start or end time for the booking outside of the bars opening hours they get the error message "Booking must start/end during bar opening hours 12:30 - 00:00."
+    - If the user chooses a start or end time for the booking outside of the bars opening hours they get the error message "Booking must start/end during bar opening hours 12:30 - 00:00."
     - If the user chooses an end time that is earlier than the selected start time the error message "Booking can not end before it starts" will be displayed.
     - Each of the above errors generates a message under the navbar of "We were unable to make this reservation"
-6. On submission of the booking form the user is redirected back to the home page with the message "Your have requested a booking.
+6. On submission of the booking form the user is redirected back to the home page with the message "You have requested a booking.
 A member of our staff will be in touch shortly to confirm your booking." underneath the navbar.
 7. The user will also receive an automatic email (to the email provided during registration) specifying the "Booking Status", "Date", "Start Time", and "End Time".
 The email says that it will be followed up on by a member of staff.
 8. In a real world situation the user would be rang by the staff/site admin of BarTender to confirm their details and make any amendments to their booking dependant on seat availability at certain times.
 9. After staff have reviewed and confirmed the booking with the user, the staff can change the status of the booking to either "Accepted" or "Denied" based on their interaction with the user.
-When the admin saves the changes to the booking request on the backend of the site, the user will receive an email with the confirmed details and the message "We are please to confirmed your booking.
+When the admin saves the changes to the booking request on the backend of the site, the user will receive an email with the confirmed details and the message "We are pleased to confirm your booking.
 We look forward to seeing you!".

 #### User Story 2
 **A user wants to look through the drinks/products that are available on from the bar to find a specific product.**
 1. The User loads the site and is directed to the index.html page.
 The user see's the search bar in the top right corner of the screen.
 Into this they type in a search term and clicks search.
-2. As the user isn't logged in they are directed to the login page.
-As the user hasn't set up an account they click the register button at the bottom of the page and are directed to the registration page.
+2. As the user isn't logged in, they are directed to the login page.
+As the user hasn't set up an account, they click the register button at the bottom of the page and are directed to the registration page.
 3. The user submits a completed registration form and is redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.
 4. On the home page the user sees the buttons on the have now changed to "Booking" and "Drinks".
 Additionally, the navbar has changed from "Home", "Register" and "Login" to "Home", "Booking", "Drinks", "Logout" and "Cart".
 The user clicks the "Drinks" button on either the page or the navbar.
 5. The user is directed to the Drinks page (products.html) where all the current products available from the bar are displayed.